-Conway's Game of Life is a cellular automaton, a grid of cells with a limited number of states (two in this case) and predictable rules for changing between those states.
+Conway's Game of Life is a cellular automaton, a grid of cells, each with a limited number of states (two in this case) and predictable rules for changing between those states.
 In the Game of Life, any live cell (in colour above) where two or three of its eight immediate neighbours are also alive stays alive, else it dies; any dead cell with precisely three live neighbours comes alive.

 I wanted to implement a version of the game to learn the basics of HTML5 Canvas.
 Instead of the usual two-tone aesthetic, I thought it would be interesting to bring in a splash of colour.
 A natural option was for the colour to represent how long live cells had been alive for.
 The grid is 100x100 cells with a solid border.